0xSolanaceae/proXXy/README.md

   <br />

  ---
 ***proXXy*** is a powerful tool designed for acquiring and managing a vast quantity of proxies.
-Its primary purpose is to gather and organize HTTP, SOCKS4, and SOCKS5 proxies, making them ideal for various tasks, such as web scraping, web penetration testing, censorship bypassing, DDoSing, and other similar activities.
+Its primary purpose is to gather, organize, and provide HTTP, SOCKS4, and SOCKS5 proxies.
+You can use them to do web scraping, penetration testing, bypassing censorship, simulated DDoS attacks, and more!

 The software is currently capable of retrieving over 80,000 proxies from approximately 100 different sources.